howsoai/howso-docs/source/user_guide/advanced_capabilities/reinforcement_learning.rst

 Agent
 ^^^^^
-This is the step where Howso Engine learns from the previous loop, by training in the new reward value.
+This is the step where Howso Engine learns from the previous loop, by training in the new reward value as a goal.
 The Trainee should be analyzed after every train step, which should be automated by the :py:meth:`Trainee.set_auto_analyze_params` method.

 .. code-block:: python

     trainee.train(
-        features=self.reward_features,
+        features=self.goal_features,
         cases=[[score]],
         series=str(round_num),
     )